 Don’t use your social media simply to promote your business.
 One advantage a brick and mortar business has over virtual businesses is you probably already have an effective offline sales strategy in place.

-This is great, because readers don’t want to see promotional material every single time they go to your social channels.
+This great, because readers don’t want to see promotional material every single time they go to your social channels.
 You should post roughly five neutral or non-promotion items for every two advertisements.

 5. Provide Details